- Extra 1 ~ A Day in the Museum

 “Makes sense.
 Then, why aren’t many of them truckers?”

-“Dunno… Seems like they are more at ease in place where they are subordinates…”
+“Dunno… Seems like they are more at ease in places where they are subordinates…”

 “How so?
 Where they programmed as such?
 To be submissive?”
 I ask almost angrily.

 “No, no… There are many in leading positions, but they seem to be more comfortable with jobs requiring less responsibilities.
 As if they don’t want to be responsible for other living beings… But I am unsure, I’m just saying what I’ve heard…”

 “They are invaluable as staff and no-one would treat them badly.
 But, saying it in a pejorative way, they are seen, by some, as a simple and cheap work-force and walking computers… Of course, I think otherwise.
 For me, they are two unique species with a promising future.”

 “Good to hear.”
 I sigh in relief.
 “The ones I’ve met gave me the same positive impression.”